soverenio/docs/docs/source/administration/index.rst

 Administration
 ==============

-*Administration* gives you what you need to maintain Soveren and resolve issues.
+*Administration* gives you what you need to maintain and troubleshoot Soveren.

 What to read here
 ^^^^^^^^^^^^^^^^^